 A Maasai girl’s father receives few cows for his daughter, who then spends her life as a third or fourth wife - in other words, a household serf.
 Her main job is to produce babies, starting as a young teen.

 Moses confirmed the harsh truth - that female cutting and child marriage were ongoing in Ngong’Narok.
-So we asked Chief Joseph to visit the village, and advocate with Benson and the elders for an end to female cutting and child marriage there.

-BUT THAT'S NOT ALL!
+THAT'S NOT ALL!

-Check out the OUR PROJECTS page to see what we've been doing for the girls' home villages...
+Check out the OUR VILLAGE PROJECTS page to see what we've been doing for the girls' home villages...